jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

-If you want to more fully immerse yourself in the work of making JupyterLab (or other Jupyter projects) more accessibile, then a good place to start would be to join the `accessibility community call
+If you want to more fully immerse yourself in the work of making JupyterLab (or other Jupyter projects) more accessibile, then a good place to start would be to join the `bi-weekly accessibility meeting
 <https://jupyter-accessibility.readthedocs.io/en/latest/community/index.html#team-meetings-and-notes>`__
 that happens every other week.
 If you cannot attend the call, you can peruse the meeting notes and find links to other resources on the `Jupyter Accessibility